Homemade Grape Jelly

 Despite that California grows grapes by the ton, we still pay a hefty price for the little buggers.
 My local grocery has them on sale this week for $2.99 per pound.
 I generally buy 1-2 pounds which roughly costs about $6.00, and that’s the sale price!
 Six dollars worth of grapes may not seem like too much to spend however, what do you do when you get home, taste a few to find they are just too sour to eat?
 Mildly frustrating for me, to say the least.

 To reduce the problem of purchasing sour grapes, I used to taste test a grape before bagging however, I stopped taste testing after hearing that several people have been arrested, and charged with fourth degree theft for doing so.
-I understand why companies have taken up the policy but still feel ripped off when I get home with a nasty batch of sour grapes.
+I understand why companies have taken up the policy, but still feel ripped off when I get home with a nasty batch of sour grapes.
 Some grocers allow sampling, so I’m always sure to ask one of the staff for a taste before buying.
 Most times, they are happy to oblige.
 Of course, you can also use this handy guide to tell you if grapes are ripe and edible.

 The question is, what to do with the sour grapes your family won’t eat?
 One option: return them to the store for money back guarantee.
 Sadly, I usually shove the bag into the crisper drawer and forget they’re in there until they become shriveled up raisins or worse, molded raisins.
 They eventually get tossed into the recycle bin and I walk away filled with buyer’s remorse.
 I hate waste!